Gianeh/auto-pac-man/README.md

 # Auto Pac-Man – Q-Learning

-This branch implements a reinforcement learning (RL) solution for solving Pac-Man.
+Reinforcement learning playing Pac-Man.
 Instead of relying on full state enumeration as in the DP branch, this RL approach uses a policy iteration algorithm based on Q-learning.
 The agent learns an optimal policy by interacting with the environment, updating its Q-function over many episodes, and then running a Pygame simulation using the learned policy.

 > **Disclaimer:**
 > All code in this branch is experimental and no longer deeply maintained.
 Feel free to experiment and propose edits!